Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus other dba_ or base tools.
-No mention of prerequisites or alternatives.
+No guidance is provided on when to use this tool versus alternatives like dba_sessionInfo or dba_resusageSummary.
+The description does not mention prerequisites or conditions for use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.